cameroncros/OctoPrint-DiscordRemote/README.md

 [grantrules](https://github.com/grantrules) for fixing presence.

+[Jester](https://discord.com) for assisting with debugging the network issues in v5.0

 ## Changelog

 See [the release history](https://github.com/cameroncros/OctoPrint-DiscordRemote/releases) to get a quick summary of what's new in the latest versions.